raulgonve/oraculo/README.md

 - **Astral Chart**: Allows users to generate their complete astral chart, and it provides an audio summary of the chart.
 - **Astrobot**: An AI-powered expert in astrology that can chat with users, answer their astrological questions, and generate related images based on their conversations.
 - **Horoscope**: A section where users can generate their daily horoscope based on their natal chart.
-- **Astral NFT**: Users can generate images based on their zodiac sign, mint them as NFTs using Livepeer for image generation and Story Protocol for the minting process.
+- **Astral NFT**: Users can generate images based on their zodiac sign and register the NFT as an IP Asset using Livepeer for image generation and Story Protocol for the NFT process.
 - **Zora**: Users can create ERC-1155 contracts and mint tokens.
 Livepeer is used to generate images, which are turned into videos, then the token is minted on the Zora blockchain.
 - **SwarmZero**: We successfully implemented the Livepeer YouTube Video Generator with SwarmZero, following the process of generating and uploading videos to YouTube using AI agents and decentralized networks.
 By leveraging Livepeer’s decentralized video platform, these agents collaborate to create and manage videos without manual intervention, with results displayed in the SwarmZero section.
 This allows for exploring automated and decentralized solutions for media content creation and distribution.